Welcome to Finnish Lapland

 Rovaniemi - the hometown of Santa Claus

-Rovaniemi is known as the hometown of Santa Claus and the biggest city in Finnish Lapland, and of course, the Santa Claus Village is a must see here.
+Rovaniemi is known as the hometown of Santa Claus and the biggest city in Finnish Lapland, and of course, the Santa Claus Village is a must-see here.
 Rovaniemi area has a population of around 60.000.
 You'll find a lot more to do besides looking for Santa Claus.
-The Northern Lights are a big attraction here and Rovaniemi has some good spots to explore it.
+The Northern Lights are a big attraction here, and Rovaniemi has some excellent spots to explore it.

 Arktikum Museum presents and provides information on Arctic issues and tells stories about Lapland.
 An Arktikum exhibition you will find an enormous information package of what's going on today in the evolving Arctic region.
 The Arktikum is a 10-minute walk from the centre.
 Rovaniemi also offers all kind of adventures, restaurants, cafes and so on.